-The program features course work, seminars, a residency year, dissertation, and a cohort structure designed to promote peer support and interaction.
+The program features coursework, seminars, a residency year (consecutive terms of enrollment), dissertation, and a cohort structure designed to promote peer support and interaction.
 The 60-hour program includes required core coursework while also allowing for a cognate in a professional support field.
 The cognate includes 18 hours of courses in an area of focus that is approved by the student's advisor and has a clear connection to leadership.